Top 10 Must-Read Horror Books for Halloween

 The Ultimate Tale of Possession:

 The Exorcist is one of the scariest books you can read.
 Its detailed and realistic description of possession creates a deeply unsettling atmosphere.
-The intense struggle between good and evil will keep you on the edge of your seat.
-The book explores fear, faith, and the supernatural in a gripping way.

 “It” by Stephen King